vrandall66/front-end-submissions-public/1801/mod-3/personal-projects/chase-richard/after-1-template.md

 #### Next Steps?

+1. Determine contributors,
-Determine contributors, Limit poll to one vote per contributor, Create results graph using D3, Start testing
+2. Limit poll to one vote per contributor,
+3. Create results graph using D3,
+4. Start testing

 #### What are your concerns (if any)

-Moving fetch function that requires a mapped dispatch Prevent double entries of contributors
+1. Moving fetch function that requires a mapped dispatch,
+2. Prevent double entries of contributors,
+3. Permission denied message

 #### Deliverables for next checkin: